ethereum/RIPs/RIPS/rip-77XX.md

 ### References

 - [OP Stack Preinstalls](https://docs.optimism.io/builders/chain-operators/features/preinstalls)
--

 ## Rationale

 ### Why not align on one factory?

 The listed factories are already in active use on multiple networks.
-To ensure future compatibility without having to redeploy existing contracts it makes the most sense to enable a set of deployment factories that also cover a large part of the exsiting ecosystem.
+To ensure future compatibility without having to redeploy existing contracts, it makes the most sense to enable a set of deployment factories that also cover a large part of the existing ecosystem.

 ## Backwards Compatibility

-No backward compatibility issues found as the precompiled contract will be added to `PRECOMPILED_ADDRESS` at the next available address in the precompiled address set.
+No backward compatibility issues were found.